medialab/minet/docs/cli.md

 There is no way with this command to get the media urls.

 positional arguments:
-  column                      Name of the CSV column containing hashtags or a
+  value_or_column_name        Single hashtag to process or name of the CSV
+                              column containing hashtags when using -i/--input.
-                              single hashtag.
-  file                        CSV file containing the hashtags.

 optional arguments:
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which